PPRNet - Primary (Care) Practices Research Network

 PPRNet achieves these aims by:

-- Providing practice and provider performance reports and patient registries on nearly 100 evidence-based clinical quality measures.
+- Providing practice and provider performance reports and patient registries on 62 evidence-based clinical quality measures.

 - Conducting quality improvement research projects in which research team members work on-site with practices to help improve care.